-We are proud to introduce a new building system, the panel system.
+We are proud to introduce a new building system, the panel system for summerhouses.
 With this system, assembly is quick and easy.
 This is because all wall panels are prefabricated in our factory.
 The panels create a modern-looking construction.
 The panel system is a mix-and-match principle where you decide which panels or type of wood you want to use in the garden house of your dreams!
 The name says it all, the system consists of ready-made panels (walls).
 All you have to do is attach them to each other.
 This makes a considerable difference during assembly.

 You get to enjoy your own garden house in no time.
-If you choose Siberian Larch or Douglas wood, you don’t need to paint for now!
-Optimum enjoyment, without too much maintenance, who wouldn’t want that?
-Do you prefer spruce?
-Have the panels pickled, pre-treated or boiler pressure impregnated by us in the factory.
-This way, the weather doesn’t stand a chance against your new garden house!
+If you choose Siberian Larch, Douglas wood or a boiler pressure impregnated house, you will not need to paint for the time being!
+Maximum enjoyment, without too much maintenance, who doesn’t want that?
+Do you prefer pinewood?
+Then let us pre-treat and stain the panels in the factory.
+This way the weather does not stand a chance against your new summerhouse!

 The roofs of our garden houses with a panel system are flat and the dimensions of the garden house are up to 4 metres deep and the width of the house is unlimited.
 Naturally, it is possible to design a garden house with the dimensions that suit your garden.

 There are various wood type options for our panel system.
 It is not possible to combine different types of wood, but it is possible to combine different panels.
 More about that later in this article.